tsosea2/DisRel/README.md

 # DisRel
 A dataset for text-image coherence relations in the disaster domain.
-The dataset will be released and available by the end of July 2021.
+The dataset will be released and available by the end of August 2021.